spinklerz/Network-IDS/README.md

 ## 2.)
 EDA

-- Heatmap on numerical values
+Heatmap on numerical values

   ![alt text](https://github.com/spinklerz/Network-IDS/blob/main/images/HeatMap.png "HeatMap")
+Notes:
+  - It's important to notice positively correlated values as they lead insight into feature engineering and
 ### Conclusions

 - Our histograms are one contigous block, given that network data can be very dynamic and unique I would say this is expected behavior.